Cal-Fawell/cfsite1/_pages/about.md

 ---

 I'm a sixth-year doctoral candidate in philosophy at [UNC Chapel Hill](https://philosophy.unc.edu/).
 Before that, I was an undergraduate at the [University of Chicago](https://philosophy.uchicago.edu/), where I studied philosophy (and minored in math).
 Fall of 2024, I was a visiting student at [MIT](https://philosophy.mit.edu/).
 Here's my [CV](https://philpeople.org/public_cache/file?content_type=application%2Fpdf&key=enh0x3y8w7e157044qii52idizak).
+TEST.

 I work in epistemology and the philosophy of language.
 I'm writing a dissertation advised by James Pryor (chair), Ram Neta, Alex Worsnip, and Roger White (external, MIT).